 What Does it Mean To Express Your Dog’s Anal Glands

-Sometimes it is on us, the owners, to notice these things first and take care of them to the best of our abilities.
+Sometimes it is on us, the owners, to notice these things first and take care of them to the best of our abilities, especially when recommended by a vet.
 We live with our doggies, we play and hang out and walk with them.
 And this role, at times, can come with some pretty gross appendages.
 In the wild, dogs roam in packs.
 But in your home?
 Guess what, bucko, it’s on you.

 If you see your dog scooting on the rug more than usual, and if you feel, see, or smell that something is up in the area of your friend’s anal sacs, those sacs may not be expressing themselves properly.
 If that’s the case, it is up to you to provide first-aid with that all-important form of ‘self-expression’.